History of WWE Raw: Premiere and early years (1993–1999)

 Raw originated from the Grand Ballroom at the Manhattan Center, a small New York City theater, and aired live each week.
 The combination of an intimate venue and live action proved to be a successful improvement.
 However, the weekly live schedule proved to be a financial drain on the WWF.
 From spring 1993 until spring 1997, Raw would tape several weeks worth of episodes after a live episode had aired.
-The WWF taped several weeks worth of Raw from the Mid-Hudson Civic Center in Poughkeepsie, New York in April 1993, and again in June and October (from 1984 to 1986, the Civic Center was the home of another WWF TV show, Championship Wrestling).
-The first episode produced outside of New York was taped in Bushkill, Pennsylvania in November 1993 and Raw left the Manhattan Center permanently as the show would be taken on the road throughout the United States and had in smaller venues.
+The WWF taped several weeks worth of Raw from the Mid-Hudson Civic Center in Poughkeepsie, New York in April 1993, and again in June and October (from 1984 to 1986, the Civic Center was the home of another WWF television show, Championship Wrestling).
+The first episode produced outside of New York was taped in Bushkill, Pennsylvania in November 1993 and Raw left the Manhattan Center permanently as the show would be taken on the road and hosted in smaller venues throughout the United States.

 Raw, uniquely in its day, featured some competitive matches between upper level talent such as The Undertaker, Bret Hart, Rick Martel, Mr. Perfect, Lex Luger, "The Million Dollar Man" Ted DiBiase, Irwin R. Schyster, Razor Ramon, Shawn Michaels, Doink the Clown, Yokozuna, Marty Jannetty and The 1–2–3 Kid in its early years.
 Up until that point, unless it was part of an ongoing feud or a title match, most matches on nationally televised WWF programs were primarily "squash" matches (which were featured on Raw early on as well).
 Only Saturday Night's Main Event and The Main Event generally featured the type of competitive matches Raw had, though unlike Raw, those two programs were run infrequently.
 Huge storyline-developing matches were regularly featured, such as Ric Flair vs. Mr. Perfect in January 1993; this would be Flair's last appearance in the company for almost 9 years.
 Also, The 1–2–3 Kid's upset victory over Razor Ramon in May 1993 would result in The Kid becoming an upper roster mainstay for years to come.